 What are the digital elements of omnichannel marketing?

 While your office and landline still have their place in connecting with customers (especially post-COVID), chances are those customers call you or walk into your office after finding you online – and most will connect with you online before walking in your doors.
 78% of new home shoppers visit 3 or more real estate websites prior to taking action on one of those sites, so frequency and reach are key to standing out in the digital world.
 How do you get those homebuyers to choose your site and to connect with you directly?
 The answer is simple.
 Focus on your potential customer, not your brand.
 Personalize your value proposition.
 From channel to channel, tell them something they want to hear.
 Keep it consistent with what you’ll tell them on the phone and in person, and make sure your message adds value to their lives.

-Let’s break it down by channel:
+Let’s break it down by digital strategy:

 - SEO.
 Search engine optimization promotes your site in organic search engine results, improving your brand visibility, and connecting engaged website visitors with your website content that’s relevant to them.

 - Paid Ads.
 Consumers are 4 times more likely to be encouraged rather than discouraged to buy something if they see a relevant ad during their research stage.
 This tells us that paying for targeted ads on search engines, across display networks, and on social media to get your site noticed by a specific audience is a highly effective strategy.